henkejosh/Light-Backend-Framework/README.md

    **Specs:**
    * Easily find data related to a given model
-     1. All columns in a model's table have reader & writer methods
+     * All columns in a model's table have reader & writer methods
-     2. Search your DB using #where, #find, #all
+     * Search your DB using #where, #find, #all
-     3. Set up Associations: has_many, belongs_to, has_one_through
+     * Set up Associations: has_many, belongs_to, has_one_through
    * Modify DB data using Ruby Objects
-     1. #insert, #update, #save
+     * #insert, #update, #save
    * Quickly define methods using attr_reader, attr_writer, and attr_accessor

 ###2.
 ControllerBase
-   A superclass that your controllers can inherit from - used for smart communication between your models and views.
+   A superclass that your controllers can inherit from - used for basic authentication and "smart" communication between your models and views.

    **Specs:**
-   * Basic CSRF protection
+   * CSRF protection (::protect_from_forgery)
+   * Form authentication (#form_authenticity_token)
    * Access Session, Flash, Flash#now, and Params objects
-   * Uses RegEx (similar to Rails) to intelligently render and redirect without needing a fully specified path
+   * Intelligently render and redirect without specifying a path (similar to Rails)

 ###3.
 Router
    Dynamically creates and processes routes based on input URI and typical HTTP verbs.